rise of the citizen developer

 The rise of the Citizen Developer movement is changing the way companies approach software development.

-According to Gartner, by 2025, 70% of new applications developed by organizations will use low-code or no-code technologies.
+According to Gartner, it is said, 70% of new applications developed by organizations will use low-code or no-code technologies.

 “Research indicates that nearly 80% of top-performing companies (pacesetters) in the US utilize citizen developers.”